rmoriz/grilled_phish/README.md

 ### Command Line Options

-- `--max-tokens`: Maximum tokens for AI response (default: 1000 for detailed analysis, 500 for JSON-only)
+- `--max-tokens`: Maximum tokens for AI response output (default: 1000 for detailed analysis, 500 for JSON-only)
 - `--text/-t`: Treat input as text content instead of URL
 - `--stdin`: Read text content from stdin
 - `--json`: Output only JSON with verdict, percentage, and reason